Sustaining Well-Being in Public Defense (6 week online course offered by NAPD)

 This workshop reviews research and recommendations for workplace culture that promotes wellbeing and strives to avoid unintentionally contributing to moral injury.
 We will discuss examples and models within PD offices that offer programs like Sabbatical, structured mentorship, and reliable coverage for people to take vacation and leave.
 We also talk about how to minimize expectations of 24/7 availability and support healthy boundaries.

-In development.
 This workshop draws from experiences of incorporating awareness and support for well being designing training, coaching and mentoring programs in a wide variety of public defense settings (different sized offices, individual coaching and mentoring, national programs).

 Caregiving for Yourself and Others While Working in Public Defense (1 hour)

-In development.
 Many of us begin to take on the most complex cases and/or supervision responsibilities at the same time that our roles increase as caregivers of children, foster children, parents, relatives or others.
 This workshop explores practices of self care and boundaries specific to balancing work and caregiving.